pactflow/pact-protobuf-plugin/README.md

 ## Requirements to use it

-This plugin provides matching and verification of Protobuf proto3 encoded messages to the Pact testing framework.
+This plugin provides matching and verification of Protobuf proto3 encoded messages to the Pact contract testing framework.
 It requires a version of the Pact framework that supports the [V4 Pact specification](https://github.com/pact-foundation/pact-specification/tree/version-4) as well as the [Pact plugin framework](https://github.com/pact-foundation/pact-plugins).